thomasgallo/mono_slam_tensorflow/README.md

 ```
 if you want to see the result :
 ```
-rosrun image_view image_view image:=/object_detection/detections_age
+rosrun image_view image_view image:=/object_detection/detections_image
 ```

 - Most common error :
-- somme error with libnvinfer.so.6 or other librairie : I advise you to use synaptic to install the missing librairies because it know all the needed dependencies:
+- somme error with libnvinfer.so.6 or other librairies : I advise you to use synaptic to install the missing librairies because it know all the needed dependencies:
 ```$ sudo apt-get install synaptic ```
 and then
 ```$ sudo synaptic```
+Then you can search the librairy by name and install it.

 ## Report
 This is the link to the report: < put the link here >